3 Reviews

 Highlights:

-• Cross the Jhinu Danda suspension bridge, one of the longest in the world at 287 meters.
+• Cross the 287-metre Jhinu Danda suspension bridge, one of the longest and most striking bridges in the region.

 What can I expect from the Annapurna Base Camp trek?